mpaciore/scalarm_monitoring/README.md

 * Infrastructures - list of infrastructures monitor has to check for records
 * ScalarmCertificatePath - path to custom certificate (optional, by default looking in standard certificate directory)
 * ScalarmScheme - http or https (default)
+* InsecureSSL - should invalid certificates (eg. self-signed) be accepted

 Example config: